 Archive for 2010

 What a gift is a blizzard!
 If we choose to embrace it, it has the capacity to release the genius that is hiding in all of us.
 In this way it is similar to Theatrical Intelligence.
-Whether your dominant role (or mine) is an Actor or Technician, I am confident that our gut responses to blizzards are worthy of our attention.
+Whether your dominant role (or mine) is Actor or Technician, I am confident that our gut responses to blizzards are worthy of our attention.

-So next time a big blizzard is forecast, what the hell?
+Next time a big blizzard is forecast, what the hell?
 Get ready for an emotional adventure – hidden worlds are waiting for you and your imagination to discover them.

 A Theatrically Intelligent Holiday to You!